crate/cloud-reference/docs/overview.rst

   cluster.
 This is set in the configuration during the cluster deployment process.

-For more information on some of the terminology used here, refer to the `CrateDB architecture documentation`_.
+For more information on the CrateDB concepts used here, refer to the `CrateDB architecture documentation`_.

 .. _overview-cluster-metrics: